 MIDI originally employed a 5-pin DIN connection, but two of the five pins, pins 1 and 3, were unused.
 DIN remained a popular standard for decades (and is still common on all sorts of electronic music gear), and eventually, with the development of USB, MIDI became a standard part of the USB specification.
 As such, USB has also become a fairly standard way of communicating MIDI between multiple devices (more thoughts on that below!).

-DIN connectors are relatively large, and the unused pins mean a certain amount of wasted real estate...so in a world where electronics have grown more and more compact, DIN MIDI connections have started to seem a bit clunky.
-Because of this, many manufacturers have begun to use another common connector type for MIDI communication: 3.5mm TRS.
+DIN connectors are relatively large, and the unused pins mean a certain amount of wasted real estate...so in a world where electronics have grown more and more compact, DIN MIDI connections can be a bit clunky.
+Because of this, many manufacturers have begun to use 3.5mm TRS connections for MIDI.
 This three-conductor connection standard is commonly found on stereo headphone jacks and other audio equipment, so the parts are both readily available and occupy a small footprint.
 While the same size as Eurorack connections, note that TRS MIDI does not work if plugged directly into a 3.5mm CV/gate input.
 In order to convert MIDI information into something that your Eurorack modular or semi-modular device understands, you still need a dedicated MIDI to CV converter.

 TRS MIDI comes in two distinct forms, Type A and Type B. Companies such as Korg and Make Noise use Type A, adopted as the MIDI standard in 2018.
 Although not the official standard, Type B still retains some popularity, including its use by Arturia and 1010 Music.
 Devices from all these manufacturers typically come with a dedicated TRS to 5-pin DIN adapter cables, allowing the device to connect to devices with the older standard 5-pin DIN MIDI jacks.
 Using a pair of TRS to DIN converters allows you to convert from A to B and vice versa.